mindtwo/server-backup/README.md

 # Only run cleanup process
 ./test-cleanup --run-cleanup

+# Use a specific PHP version
+./test-cleanup --php=php83 --run-test
 ```

 When run, it creates test backup files with various timestamps and validates your retention settings
 without waiting for real backups to age.

+> **Note**: Both `backup` and `test-cleanup` scripts now support specifying the PHP version to use, either via the `--php=` command line parameter or through the `php_command` setting in your config.php file.
+This is particularly useful on servers where the default PHP version is too old to support this script (requires PHP 8.0+).

 [![Back to the top](https://www.mindtwo.de/downloads/doodles/github/repository-footer.png)](#)